Ma-Fi-94/yaptool/README.md

 - Export current figure to PNG, SVG or PDF with one single line of code

 ## Is there a documentation?
 Yes!
 Although it is currently being written, and thus still a bit WIP-y.
 You can find it here: https://github.com/Ma-Fi-94/plottingtools/blob/main/docs .
+To generate the docs yourself, use `pdoc plottingtools.py -d google -o ./docs`